petrizhang/crisp/README.md

 What's more, **all operations in Crisp are accomplished at compile time**.
 It is the most awesome feature of Crisp.

 ## How to Use
-First let us see two simple but complete examples:
+First, let us see two simple but complete examples:

 1. Crisp Macro Style
 ```cpp